mahanwar138/NASA_Search_and_Sample_Return_Challenge/README.md

 Then launch the simulator and choose "Autonomous Mode".
 The rover should drive itself now!
 It doesn't drive that well yet, but it's your job to make it better!

+## Improving Color threshold Image
+I have improved the output of Color Threshold by Using OpenCV to remove Noise from output Image for better mapping